 Please check what the laws are where you live as different countries and even different states within the USA have their own policies and guidelines on Elective Home Education (EHE).

-- Yes, Home Education is legal in the UK
+- Home Education is legal in the UK.

-- Deregister your child if they are registered at a school before you start EHE.
+- Deregistration is the process required if your child is already enrolled in school before starting home education.
 If you do not deregister they will be considered a truant.
-It is the schools responsibility to inform the local authority
+It is the schools responsibility to inform the local authority.
+Deregistration is effective immediately upon informing the educational institution where the child is registered.

 - You do not need permission to Home Educate your child/children